 Want to create a technical specification document for a project, product, or system?
 But don’t know how to start it?
 Such documentation is necessary for creating effective plans for projects.

 Worry not.
 This blog will guide you on how to write a technical specification document.
 That’s not all.
 We will also share a technical specification document template to use for creating these documents.

 What is a Technical Specification Document?

-A company defines the technical requirements first whenever it works on a project, product, or system.
+A company, along with its product managers, defines the technical requirements first whenever it works on a project, product, or system.

 By technical requirements, I mean:

 - Development process

 - Business requirements